tolk/tolk/README.md

 ## Usage

-Tolk treats I18n.default_locale as the master source of strings to be translated.
-If you want the master source to be different from I18n.default_locale, you can override it by setting Tolk::Locale.primary_locale_name.
+Tolk treats `I18n.default_locale` as the master source of strings to be translated.
+If you want the master source to be different from `I18n.default_locale`, you can override it by setting `Tolk::Locale.primary_locale_name`.
 Developers are expected to make all the changes to the master locale file ( en.yml by default ) and treat all the other locale.yml files as readonly files.

 As tolk stores all the keys and translated strings in the database, you need to ask Tolk to update it's database from the primary yml file :